stackshareio/awesome-stacks/README.md

 Awesome Stacks is a community-curated list of tech stacks for building different applications and features.
 It is open source and inspired by the original [awesome list](http://awesome.re/).

-If you want to see tried-and-trusted ways that other developers are building features like user authentication or file uploads or even their entire applications, you should be able to find that here.
+If you want to see tried-and-true ways that other developers are building features like user authentication or file uploads or even their entire applications, you should be able to find that here.

 Each stack in the list has a name, description, and list of key tools and technologies.
 The list doesn't have to be exhaustive, but should paint a good picture of what's involved.

-Got a stack you think is the best way to do something?
+Got a stack you think is a great way to build something?
 Please edit this file and add it!
 Check out [CONTRIBUTING.md](CONTRIBUTING.md) for more information.

 ### Browsing the stacks